-Note: Benefits for admission to Christian Science nursing facilities are limited to 50 days per person per calendar year.
+50 days per person per calendar year.

-Inpatient hospital (continued) You pay Not covered: • A hospital admission, or portion thereof, that is not medically necessary (see definition), including an admission for medical services that did not require the acute hospital inpatient (overnight) setting, but could have been provided in a doctor's office, outpatient department of a hospital, or some other setting without adversely affecting the patient's condition or the quality of medical care rendered All charges • Hospital admissions for medical rehabilitation unless the admission is to an approved acute inpatient rehabilitation facility and the patient can actively participate in a minimum of 3 hours of acute inpatient rehabilitation to include any combination of the following therapies: physical, occupational, speech, respiratory therapy per day Custodial care; see Section 10, Definitions Non-covered facilities, such as nursing homes, subacute care facilities, extended care facilities, schools, domiciliaries and rest homes Personal comfort items, such as telephone, television, barber services, guest meals and beds Private inpatient nursing care Institutions that do not meet the definition of covered hospitals • All charges after 50 days for services provided by a Christian Science nursing facility
+In patient hospital (continued) You pay No t covered: All charges Ÿ A hospital admission, or portion thereof, that is not medically necessary (see definition), including an admission for medical services that did not require the acute hospital inpatient (overnight) setting, but could have been provided in a doctor's office, outpatient department of a hospital, or some other setting without adversely affecting the patient's condition or the quality of medical care rendered Ÿ Hospital admissions for medical rehabilitation unless the admission is to an approved acute inpatient rehabilitation facility and the patient can actively participate in a minimum of 3 hours of acute inpatient rehabilitation to include any combination of the following therapies: physical, occupational, speech, respiratory therapy per day Ÿ Custodial care; see Section 10, Definitions Ÿ Non-covered facilities, such as nursing homes, subacute care facilities, extended care facilities, schools, domiciliaries and rest homes Ÿ Personal comfort items, such as telephone, television, barber services, guest meals and beds Ϋ Private inpatient nursing care Ÿ Institutions that do not meet the definition of covered hospitals Ÿ All charges after 50 days for services provided by a Christian Science nursing facility

-Outpatient hospital, freestanding ambulatory surgical center or clinic

-Services and supplies, such as:

-- · Operating, recovery, observation, and other treatment rooms - · Prescribed drugs and medicines - Diagnostic tests, such as X-rays, laboratory, ultrasound and pathology services - CT/CAT Scans; CTA; MRA, MRI; NC; PET

-Note: Preauthorization for these procedures is required.
+Outpatient hospital, freestanding ambulatory surgical center or clinic You pay Services and supplies, such as: Ÿ Operating, recovery, observation, and other treatment rooms Ÿ Prescribed drugs and medicines Ÿ Diagnostic tests, such as X-rays, laboratory, ultrasound and pathology services Ÿ CT/CAT scans; CTA; MRA, MRI; NC; PET, SPECT Note: Preauthorization for these procedures is required.
 Call us at 1-800-694-9901 prior to scheduling.
-See Other services under You need prior Plan approval for certain services on page 18.

-- Blood and blood plasma, if not donated or replaced, and other biologicals, including administration - Dressings, casts, and sterile tray services - Medical supplies, including anesthesia and oxygen - Anesthetics and anesthesia services

-Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+See Outpatient imaging procedures under You need prior Plan approval for certain services on page 17. Ÿ Blood and blood plasma, if not donated or replaced, and other biologicals, including administration Network: \$75 copayment per occurrence for non- surgical related services; \$150 copayment per occurrence for outpatient surgery Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Ÿ Dressings, casts, and sterile tray services Ÿ Medical supplies, including anesthesia and oxygen Ÿ Anesthetics and anesthesia services Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 We do not cover the dental procedures.
 Note: If the stay is greater than 23 hours and you are admitted, you need to precertify the admission.

-Note: Observation care is covered up to a maximum of 48 hours, unless the applicable PPO agreement provides otherwise.
+Note: Observation care is covered up to a maximum of 48 hours, unless the applicable Network agreement provides otherwise.
 For observation care in excess of 48 hours, we will review for appropriateness of care to determine benefits.
 See Observation care, Section 10.
 Note: For services billed by a surgeon or anesthetist, see Section 5(b).
-For services related to an accidental injury or medical emergency, see Section 5(d).

-PPO: \$25 copayment per occurrence for nonsurgical related services; \$150 copayment per occurrence for outpatient surgery

-Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount

-Not covered:

-- Surgical facility charges billed by entities that are not accredited by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), the American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF),or the Accreditation Association for Ambulatory Health Care (AAAHC), or which do not have Medicare certification as an ASC facility. - Expenses for observation/status rooms and related services in excess of 48 hours that does not meet our criteria for coverage.
+For Not covered: Y Surgical facility charges billed by entities that are not accredited by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), the American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF), or the Accreditation Association for Ambulatory Health Care (AAAHC), or which do not have Medicare certification as an ASC facility.
+Y Expenses for observation/status rooms and related services in excess of 48 hours that does not meet our criteria for coverage.
 All charges